A few weeks ago, I received the follow message via Instagram:

 The summer between middle school / eighth grade and high school / ninth grade, I shot up enough inches to stand out against the other freshmen.
 Who would think that the girl who is 5′-10″ is fourteen?
 (I was on the young side.
 One of the youngest in my grade, I only turned eighteen only five days before leaving for college.)

-On the other hand, in past blog posts, I addressed the downsides: getting sent home from school because my shorts were too short (an American Eagle pair of khaki shorts that nearly every girl had in her back-to-school wardrobe) and sticking up for myself when a rude girl in my Geometry class made a comment about me choosing to wear a chunky-heeled Esprit loafer.
+On the other hand, there have been downsides, some of which I have addressed in past blog posts: getting sent home from school because my shorts were too short (an American Eagle pair of khaki shorts that nearly every girl had in her back-to-school wardrobe) and sticking up for myself when a rude girl in my Geometry class made a comment about me choosing to wear a chunky-heeled Esprit loafer.
 I know it is difficult to tune out these outside voices – clearly I have not forgotten them – but you just have to do your best to filter out the bad stuff and let in the positive stuff.

 Growing confident did not come naturally or overnight, as I think is the case with all young ladies.
 There were a few things that happened that helped me gain confidence in relation to my height: